Digital Paleography Workshop

 OVI Videoconference Seminars 2021

-The Rome Global Gateway participates via teleconference in the fourth series of seminars sponsored by the Center for Italian Studies at Notre Dame in partnership with the CNR Institute Opera del Vocabolario Italiano (OVI), and covering a wide range of topics related to Dante’s works to commemorate the 700th anniversary of his death.
+The Rome Global Gateway participates via teleconference in the fifth series of seminars sponsored by the Center for Italian Studies at Notre Dame in partnership with the CNR Institute Opera del Vocabolario Italiano (OVI), and covering a wide range of topics related to Dante’s works to commemorate the 700th anniversary of his death.

 Re-reading Dante's Vita Nova